jocwli/Regressions/README.md

 8. Regression trees
 9. Support vector regression
 10. Random forest regression
-11. Regression with Neural Networks
+Excluded from this repo: Regression with Neural Networks

 ### Notes on Regressions: